Roomify/rooms/README.txt

 placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/rooms_fullcalendar/dist/fullcalendar.js

-This version of FullCalendar depends on moment.js library (http://momentjs.com).
+This version of FullCalendar depends on moment.js library minified version (http://momentjs.com).
 You can download moment.js from this link[2].
 The moment.js library should be placed in sites/all/libraries so that you end up with the file located here: sites/all/libraries/moment/moment.min.js